TeknoVenus/SampleThunderPlugin/README.md

 Be aware RDK is currently using the **R2** branch of Thunder and ThunderInterfaces.

 * Copy the `Interfaces/ISamplePlugin.h` interface from this repo to `ThunderInterfaces/interfaces`.
-This is the COM-RPC API we implement
-* Copy the `Interfaces/SamplePlugin.json` schema from this repo to `ThunderInterfaces/jsonrpc`.
-This is the JSON-RPC API we implement
+This is the COM-RPC and JSON-RPC API we implement
 * Add a unique ID value for `ID_SAMPLE_PLUGIN` and `ID_SAMPLE_PLUGIN_NOTIFICATION` to `IDs.h` in ThunderInterfaces

 Now build Thunder (only need to do this once).
 In all below instructions, run the commands in the root directory you cloned all the repos into